Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 **CSS** (Cascading Stylesheets) tells browsers how to render the appearance of webpages.
 CSS rules define aspects like colors, font sizes, the positioning of elements and the spacing between them.

-In the head of HTML documents, CSS can be declared within a ``<style>`` node or a linked file that contains rulesets to apply to all elements that meet certain selection criteria (element name, class, ID, etc.).
+In the head of HTML documents, CSS can be declared within a ``<style>`` element or a linked file that contains rulesets to apply to all elements that meet certain selection criteria (element name, class, ID, etc.).
 The style attribute can also be added to individual elements in the HTML body to override global rules.

 ```html
 {% include_relative includes/lesson1-example2.html %}